 Floods.
 Though it rarely rains in California, flooding has been a huge problem in the past.
 Flooding can be caused by several different conditions, but is frequently due to storms and rainfall.

 Wildfires.
 Due to dry weather, wildfires are prevalent in California forests.
 They are usually started by lightning, human carelessness or intentionally.
 A wildfire can last for days and burn for thousands of miles.

 Landslides.
 Caused by an overflow of water, a landside transpires when an abundance of soil, rocks, trees, and other debris falls down the hill.

 Extreme Heat.
 Extreme heat can affect anyone who is outside long enough to become dehydrated.
 Infants, young children and elderly people are particularly at risk of fainting or becoming physically ill due to extreme heat conditions.

-If you have sustained injuries as a result of a premises liability accident, our Los Angeles premises liability attorneys at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.
+If you have sustained injuries as a result of a premises liability accident, our premises liability attorneys at West Coast Trial Lawyers can help you recover compensation for the losses you have suffered, including medical bills, property damage, lost wages, and pain and suffering.

 They know what they're doing, very well.
 Not only did I not make a single phone call from the day I hired them, but I also received calls from their case managers and paralegals who want to make sure my treatment was going well.
 They whole team took care of me.
 Thank you WCTL for taking full responsibility of my case and getting me an amazing settlement.